 By default, this method looks for a serializer declared in the item field and returns the result of applying that serializer to the value.
-If no serializer is found, it returns the value unchanged except for unicode values which are encoded to str using the encoding declared in the encoding attribute.
+If no serializer is found, it returns the value unchanged.

 - field (Field object or a dict instance) the field being serialized.
 If the source item object does not define field metadata, field is an empty dict. - name (str) the name of the field being serialized - value the value being serialized start_exporting()